apace7/local_volume_database/docs/source/index.rst

 Welcome to the local_volume_database documentation!
 ===================================

-**local_volume_database** is a Python library of the fundamental properties of dwarf galaxies and star clusters in the Local Volume. `Link to github <https://github.com/apace7/local_volume_database>`_
+**local_volume_database** is a Python library of the fundamental properties of dwarf galaxies and star clusters in the Local Volume.

+`Link to GitHub repository <https://github.com/apace7/local_volume_database>`_

-The primary database catalogs are located as attachments in the: `Release Pages <https://github.com/apace7/local_volume_database/releases>`_.
-This includes csv, fits files and the `pdf summary file <https://github.com/apace7/local_volume_database/releases/download/v0.0.2/lvdb_table.pdf>`_.
+..
+The primary database catalogs are located as attachments in the: `Release Pages <https://github.com/apace7/local_volume_database/releases>`_ and the catalog columns are described in :doc:`usage`.
+The catalogs are  included as both csv and  fits files.
+..
+There is also a pdf summary file of the LVDB content.
+..
 An example of a catalog table: `Dwarf all csv <https://github.com/apace7/local_volume_database/releases/download/v0.0.2/dwarf_all.csv>`_
+..
 The github has the latest csv files here: `Database Tables <https://github.com/apace7/local_volume_database/tree/main/data/>`_.
+..
 For reproducibility, it is recommended to use one of the tagged release versions for scientific analysis.

-Check out the :doc:`usage` section for further information, including how to install (:ref:`installation`) the project.
+..
+Check out the :doc:`usage` section for further information, including
+.. how to install (:ref:`installation`) the project.

 Contents